How to Launch Your Data Science Career – Finding Skill Gaps

 Identify your gaps

-It’s possible that your matrix will show gaps for data analytics and tool skills requirements, since your experience in these areas may be limited.
+It’s possible that your matrix will show gaps for data science and tool skills requirements, since your experience in these areas may be limited.
 You might already meet education requirements since they are often broad.
 However, if you don’t have the precise education required, you may be able to document online coursework you’ve completed to meet the requirement.

 REMEMBER: Be aware that, increasingly, hiring managers find certification to be a plus for job seekers, if not a requirement.